-The goldfields population was mostly male – about three-quarters so in 1874 – and older, without the prolific families of the more settled districts.
+The goldfields population was mostly male – about three-quarters so in 1874 – and adult, without the prolific families of the more settled districts.
 The influx of Irish alongside Scots and English made the goldfields districts more Catholic and less Presbyterian than the rest of Otago.

 Premier Julius Vogel’s colony-wide immigration and public works scheme was a gold rush by another name.
 Otago received 27,000 assisted immigrants in the 1870s – more than any other province. Ōamaru and Dunedin invested in ports, and in railways linked with Christchurch (1878) and Invercargill (1879).
 Dunedin’s population increased nearly tenfold between 1858 and 1871 (from 1,700 to 14,800), and nearly tripled again in the 1870s, to just over 39,000 by 1881.
 In that year, it was New Zealand’s largest urban centre, and Otago had a fifth of the country’s population.
 Neither ranking was ever attained again.